thiyagu06/command-runner/README.md

 - [ ] redirect command output to console based on YAML property.
 - [ ] ability to specify regex to verify command output
 - [ ] add tests
-- [ ] GitHub action to create release for native OS
+- [ ] GitHub action to create release for native executables
 - [ ] improve README to how to add alias for command runner
 - [ ] create sample pipelines